lambjr/ICS-32/README.md

-# This program translate text from a .txt file and encrypts it into a new file.(able to handle large files)
+# This program translates text from a .txt file and encrypts it into a new file. (able to handle large files)
-# This new file has the tex from the first file, but would be difficult to read.
+# This new file has the text from the first file but would be difficult to read.
-# T